zerovm/zerovm-cli/doc/intro.rst

    <Response [200]>
    Hello from ZeroVM!

-There currently no support for executing the application later. `Issue
+There currently is no support for executing the application later. `Issue
 #37 <issue37_>`_ deals with that.

 .. _json: http://www.json.org/